-1. Highest priority will be given to looked after children and all previously looked after children who apply for a place at theschool.
+- 1. Highest priority will be given to looked after children and all previously looked after children who apply for a place at the school.
 The 2021 Code requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
-This advice refers to these children as internationally adopted previously looked after children - "IAPLAC".

-- 2. Children whose parent is an employee of Meden School and has been employed for two or more years at the time at which the application for admission to the school is made, or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 3.
-Children who live in the catchment area at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school - 4.
-Other children who live in the catchment area at the closing date for applications - 5.
-Children who live outside the catchment area but who are attending a linked primary phase school on the closing datefor applications and who, at the time of admission, will have a brother or sister attending the preferred secondary school - 6.
-Children who live outside the catchment area and who, at the time of admission, will have a brother or sister attendingthe preferred secondary school - 7.
-Children who live outside the catchment area but who are attending a linked primary phase school on the closing datefor applications - 8.
-Other children
+This advice refers to these children as internationally adopted previously looked after children "IAPLAC". - 2.
+Priority will next be given to children of staff who work for the Nova Education Trust, in either of the following circumstances: - a.
+The member of staff has been employed by the Trust for 2 or more years at the time at which the application for admission to the school is made, or - b.
+The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 3.
+Priority will next be given to children who attend named feeder schools.
+Our named feeder schools are [names of feeder schools bear in mind that you can't name independent schools, and that the selection of a feeder school must be transparent and made on reasonable grounds] - 4.
+Priority will next be given to children with siblings at the school.
+Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
+Priority will not be given to children with siblings who are former pupils of the school.